Elk Creek (Gasconade River tributary)

 Elk Creek is a stream in central to northeast Wright County, Missouri.
 It is a tributary of the Gasconade River.

 The stream headwaters arise some eight miles north-northwest of Hartville between the communities of Loring and Durbin.
 The stream flows to the north and northeast passing under routes H and Z to its confluence with the Gasconade in northern Wright County about 1.5 miles southeast of Competition in southern Laclede County.

-Elk Creek was so named on account of elk in the area.
+Elk Creek was because of elk in the area.